 Teacher appraisal in the teacher promotion system

 The teacher appraisal is linked to the teacher's career model, the promotion system of teachers.
-Taking into account the natural course of professional development, the promotion system sets different levels for the teacher's progress: Trainee, Teacher I, Teacher II, Master Teacher, Researcher teacher.
-In levels Teachers I and II., participation is compulsory in the teacher evaluation while reaching a higher category is voluntary.
+(Government Decree 401/2023 on the implementation of the Act LII of 2023 on Teachers’ New Career Paths (401/2023.
+(VIII.
+30.)
+Korm. rendelet a pedagógusok új életpályájáról szóló 2023. évi LII. törvény végrehajtásáról)) Taking into account the natural course of professional development, the promotion system sets different levels for the teacher's progress: Trainee, Teacher I, Teacher II, Master Teacher, Researcher teacher.
+The participation in the qualification procedure for the Teachers level is compulsory, while reaching a higher category is voluntary.
 The teacher's guaranteed salary is determined based on the category reached in the promotion system and the years of work experience as a teacher combined.
 The higher degree the teacher has and the longer the professional practice time is, the higher the guaranteed salary will be.
 The purpose of this promotion system is to encourage professionalism and the desire to remain in the profession while boosting the continuous professional development of teachers.

-- A teacher in at least a Teacher II status, who has a PhD degree and publishes regularly may apply to become a Researcher teacher.
+A teacher in at least a Teacher II status, who has 14 years of experience and a PhD degree and publishes regularly may apply to become a Researcher teacher

 The Minister responsible for education determines the number of participants in the teacher appraisal procedure each year.
 The qualification exam and appraisal process of teachers is organized by the Educational Authority.
 The qualification exam and the appraisal process are conducted by a Appraisal Committee consisting of: public education experts included in the National Register of Experts; the head of the public education institution employing the teacher or a senior teacher delegated by the head.